chriskward/chriskward/README.md

 [Stylometry Toolkit](https://github.com/chriskward/stylometry-toolkit)
-A collection of python tools (compatible with Pandas and sklearn) to effectively and efficiently express text in character-n-gram form for the purposes of stylistic analysis and authorship classification.
+A collection of python tools (compatible with Pandas and sklearn) to effectively and efficiently express text in character-n-gram form for the purposes of stylistic analysis and text classification.

 <br>